The importance of having an energy-efficient home

 been identified as one of the cheapest ways for Australia to cut carbon

-Since May 2011, all new homes or renovations in Australia must meet a
+All new homes or renovations in Australia must meet a

-minimum six-star or equivalent energy rating (depending on your state or
+minimum six-star or equivalent energy rating, depending on your state or

 Unfortunately, Australian standards fall far short of those in Europe and